 The waiver of a particular regulation should not be looked at in isolation but rather as part of the whole of all regulations governing the safety of drivers.
 Waiver determinations are made holistically, taking all relevant factors into account.
 See International Bhd of Teamsters v.
 DOT, 724 F.3d 206 (D.C.
 Cir.
 2013).
-Notably, although the maximum period of time for CDL and CLP expiration is set by regulation, it is not one of the core of regulations that FMCSA evaluates to determine whether a State program is in "substantial compliance."
+Notably, although the maximum period of CDL and CLP validity is set by regulation, it is not one of the core of regulations that FMCSA evaluates to determine whether a State program is in "substantial compliance."
 See 49 CFR 384.301.
-This waiver also enhances safety by not requiring or incentivizing State offices to remain open during the pandemic and CDC recommendations to social distance.
+This waiver also enhances safety by not requiring or incentivizing State offices to remain open during the COVID-19 public health emergency or to disregard CDC recommendations on social distancing.

 The waiver does not alter any of the knowledge and skills testing requirements for obtaining either a CDL, a CLP, or a necessary endorsement.
-It does not allow CDL or CLP holders to extend their licenses if they expired prior to March 1, 2020.
+It does not allow CDL or CLP holders to extend their licenses if the credentials expired prior to March 1, 2020.
 It does not apply to a CDL or CLP holder if the driver's privileges have been suspended or withdrawn for traffic offenses.
-This waiver does not cover CDL holders, CLP holders, or non-CDL drivers whose medical certifications expired prior to March 1, 2020.
+And this waiver does not apply to CDL holders, CLP holders, or non-CDL drivers whose medical certifications expired prior to March 1, 2020.